-Staff costs incurred in 2020 take account of cost containment measures implemented during the year in response to the impact of COVID-19 on the Company's air traffic business.
-These measures included the introduction of a 4.5 day working week from July to October 2020, a moratorium on recruitment, no general pay increases and reduced levels of variable pay.
-The Company received government funding in 2020 in the form of the Employment Wage Subsidy Scheme (EWSS).
-This amounted to €1,379,000 (2019: €Nil) attributable to regulated activities and this has been offset against staff costs included above.
+Actual staff costs were higher than planned, up 1.7% from €57,126,000 to €58,112,000, compared to the determined costs included in the Performance Plan.
+Staff costs incurred take account of cost containment measures implemented during the year in response to the impact of COVID-19 on the Company's air traffic business.
+These measures included banded pay cuts, a moratorium on recruitment, no general pay increases and reduced levels of variable pay.
+Following an improvement in air traffic levels towards the end of 2021, the Company was in a position to conclude some of the cost containment measures before the year end.
+The Company availed of the Government Employment Wage Subsidy Scheme (EWSS).
+In 2021, the amount accrued was €4.3 million, attributable to regulated activities, and this has been offset against staff costs.
+A provision for Government supports was also included in the determined staff costs.

-Operating costs incurred in 2020 reflect the significant efforts to defer, reduce and, where possible, cancel expenditure costs across a range of technical and administrative expenses.
+Operating costs were down 15.8%, from €30,199,000 to €25,433,000 which reflects the significant efforts made, in response to COVID-19, to defer, reduce and, where possible, cancel expenditure across a range of technical and administrative expenses.
 The IAA has strong procurement and budgeting procedures in place.